biemond/biemond-orawls/README.markdown

 ###wls_deployment

-it needs wls_setting and when domain is not provided it will use the 'default'
+it needs wls_setting and when identifier is not provided it will use the 'default'.
 or use puppet resource wls_deployment

+    # 'jersey-bundle' will use default as wls_setting identifier
     wls_deployment { 'jersey-bundle':
       ensure            => 'present',
       deploymenttype    => 'Library',